eachristgr/Computer-Architecture/Lab01/README.md

  - mem-rank: The number of memory ranks per channel.
  - mem-size: The physical memory size.

- We can set values to these parameters or we can leave the default values.
-So, in our example the system must have the following characteristics:
+ In our example we set the cpu parameters and leave the rest of them in their default values, as described in the **starter_se.py** file.
+So we expect the system to have the following features.

 - Minor CPU type.
 - 4GHz CPU clock frequency.